 At the heart of almost every computer security architecture is a set of cryptographic protocols that use cryptography to encrypt and sign data.
-They are used to exchange confidential data such as pin numbers and passwords, to authentify users or to guarantee anonymity of principals.
+They are used to exchange confidential data such as pin numbers and passwords, to authentify users, or to guarantee anonymity of principals.
 It is well known that even under the idealized assumption of perfect cryptography, logical flaws in the protocol design may lead to incorrect behavior with undesired consequences.
-Maybe the most prominent example showing that cryptographic protocols are notoriously difficult to design and test is the Needham-Schroeder protocol for authentication.
-It has been introduced in 1978 [33].
-An attack on this protocol has been found by G. Lowe using the CSP model-checker FDR in 1995 [26]; and this led to a corrected version of the protocol [27].
-Consequently there has been a growing interest in developing and applying formal methods for validating cryptographic protocols [29, 15].
+Maybe the most prominent example showing that cryptographic protocols are notoriously difficult to design and test is the Needham-Schroeder protocol for authentication, introduced in 1978 [33].
+An attack on this protocol was found by Lowe using the CSP model checker FDR in 1995 [26], and this led to a corrected version of the protocol [27].
+Consequently there has been a growing interest in developing and applying formal methods for validating cryptographic protocols [15, 29].
 Most of this work adopts the so-called Dolev and Yao model of intruders.
-This model assumes perfect cryptographic primitives and a nondeterministic intruder that has total control of the communication network and has capacity to forge new messages.
+This model assumes perfect cryptographic primitives and a nondeterministic intruder that has total control of the communication network and has the capacity to forge new messages.
 It is known that reachability is undecidable for cryptographic protocols in the general case [20], even when a bound is put on the size of messages [19].
-Because of these negative results, from the point of view of verification, the best we can hope for is either to identify decidable sub-classes as in [5, 35, 30] or to develop correct but incomplete verification algorithms as in [32, 24, 22].
+Because of these negative results, from the point of view of verification, the best we can hope for is either to identify decidable subclasses, as in [5, 30, 35], or to develop correct but incomplete verification algorithms, as in [22, 24, 32].

-In this paper, we present a correct verification algorithm to prove secrecy without putting any assumption on messages nor on the number of sessions.
-Proving secrecy means proving that secrets, which are pre-defined messages, are not revealed to unauthorized agents.
-The main contribution of our paper is a method for proving that a secret is not revealed by a set of rules that model how the protocol extends the set of messages known by the intruder.
+In this paper, we present a correct verification algorithm to prove secrecy without putting any assumption on messages or on the number of sessions.
+Proving secrecy means proving that secrets, which are predefined messages, are not revealed to unauthorized agents.
+The main contribution of our paper is a method for proving that a secret is not revealed by a set of rules that model how the protocol extends the set of messages known to the intruder.

 Our method is based on the notion of safe messages that guard a secret; these are messages that contain secrets encrypted with safe keys.
-For example, suppose that our secret is the nonce $N_B$ and that the key $K_B^{-1}$ - the inverse of $K_B$ - is not known by the intruder.
-We say that $K_B$ is a safe key.
-Then, any message that contains $N_B$ and that is encrypted with $K_B$ is a guard for $N_B$ , e.g., $N_B$ is protected in the message $\{\{N_A, N_B\}{K_B}\}{K_I}$ by the safe message $\{N_A, N_B\}{K_B}$ .
+For example, suppose that our secret is the nonce N_B and that the key K_B^{-1} - the inverse of K_B - is not known by the intruder.
+We say that K_B is a safe key.
+Then, any message that contains N_B and that is encrypted with K_B is a guard for N_B , e.g., N_B is protected in the message $\{\{N_A, N_B\}{K_B}\}{K_i}$ by the safe message $\{N_A, N_B\}{K_B}$.